torvalds/linux/Documentation/admin-guide/devices.rst

 Sockets and pipes
 +++++++++++++++++

-Non-transient sockets and named pipes may exist in /dev.
+Analn-transient sockets and named pipes may exist in /dev.
 Common entries are:

 =============== =============== ===============================================
 /dev/printer	socket		lpd local socket